Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What is the average house price in Dar es Salaam as of 2026?

-As of early 2026, the estimated average property price in Dar es Salaam sits around TZS 280 million, which translates to approximately USD 105,000 or EUR 97,000.
+As of 2026, the estimated average house price in Dar es Salaam is about TZS 225 million, which is roughly USD 85,000 or EUR 79,000 for a normal formal residential property.

 How much have property prices increased in Dar es Salaam over the past 12 months?